 The Marshall House is the boyhood home of James Wilson Marshall, discoverer of gold in California in 1848 and related by marriage to John Hart, a signer of the Declaration of Independence.
 It is now the headquarters of the Lambertville Historical Society.
 Website

 Museum At Holcombe-Jimison Farmstead

-The Holcombe-Jimison Farmstead Museum is committed to the preservation of Hunterdon County's agricultural heritage from the 18th into the 20th centuries.
-See old farming equipment, a country kitchen, rural post office, Dr. Leaver's doctor/dentist office, blacksmith shop, print shop, carpentry shop and period herb garden, along with other exhibits from 1800 to 1900
+The Museum is committed to the preservation of Hunterdon County's agricultural heritage from the 18th into the 20th centuries.
+Many old exhibits from this era are on display.